.

 Who Is Visiting Our Website?

 We often wish that we had better knowledge of our website visitors.
 For example, where are they from?
 Are they in Alaska, the lower 48, or in Europe (where many of our hotel guests come from)?
 Well now, with the aid of a magic little program, we can get that generic information.
-Check out the following link for a map showing the last 150 surfers who visited our site as of mid-February of this year.
+Check out the following link for a map showing the last 1,000 surfers who visited our site as of July 3rd of this year.
 We'll periodically update the map to show how the distribution of visitors changes with the seasons

 home